 If you are at risk of eviction, or think your rights as a tenant are being violated, you should seek legal advice to help you assert you rights.
 If you are sued, or receive an eviction notice, don't ignore it – get help.
 See LawHelpCA and the State Bar for a list of legal aid programs as well as other free or low-cost resources in your area.
 Your local county superior court may also have a self-help program that can assist you.

 The California Courts’ webpage is an important source of information on landlord/tenant issues, including self-help information about evictions, foreclosures, rent control, security deposits and legal service programs that are available to help you.

 Attorney General Bonta recognizes that families across the state may be facing increased difficulty affording rent as the result of layoffs, reduced working hours, and other impacts of COVID-19-related economic shock.
-Tenants and landlords can find more details about protections in place during COVID-19 at https://oag.ca.gov/consumers/COVID-19#tenants.
+Tenants and landlords can find more details about tenant protections, including protections in place during COVID-19, at https://oag.ca.gov/consumers/COVID-19#tenants.